Dipok009/LASSO-Ridge_Regression-GWAS-Maize_Data/README.md

-# Performance of LASSO and Ridge Regression for Variable Selection in Genome-Wide Association Studies of Maize Selection in Genome-Wide Association Studies of Maize Flowering Time
+# Performance of LASSO and Ridge Regression for Variable Selection in Genome-Wide Association Studies of Maize Flowering Time

-This repository contains the implementation and report for the project:
+This project was completed as part of "STA 6366: Data Science I" at the University of Central Florida.
+The initial goal was to apply penalized regression techniques (LASSO and Ridge) to Genome-Wide Association Studies (GWAS) for identifying genetic variants associated with maize flowering time.

 **Dipok Deb**
 PhD Student, Big Data Analytics, UCF